About Koryo Studio

 Koryo Studio is the first Western art gallery to specialise in North Korean art (DPRK, Democratic People’s Republic of Korea).

-Founded in 1993 to display a collection of rare DPRK film posters, we opened our first gallery nine years later at the Red House in Beijing, China.
-In 2008 we opened our gallery space in Beijing San Li Tun District showing both collections and works for sale.
+Founded in 1993 to display a collection of rare North Korean art and film posters, Koryo Studio opened our first gallery nine years later at the Red House in Beijing, China.
+In 2008, we opened our gallery space in central Beijing.
+Here, we display both North Korean art collections and works for sale.

-This differs from the mundane and repetitive themed works their studios dictate; it frees them from the limitations and proscriptions of the DPRK art world and gives them more latitude to experiment.
-Furthermore, the recorded commission process gives provenance in a system where copy work abounds.
+This differs from the mundane and repetitive themed works their studios dictate.
+It frees them from the limitations and constraints of the North Korean art world.
+Moreover, it gives them more latitude to experiment.
+The recorded commission process gives provenance in a system where copy work abounds.

-In 2008 we opened our gallery space in Beijing San Li Tun District showing both collections and works for sale.
+In 2008, we opened our gallery space in Beijing San Li Tun District and are currently setting up an art-space in Italy to show our permanent collection.
 We pride ourselves on our close contact with the North Korean artists and studios, as well as the collectible and uniquely individual pieces we commission.

 Our feature film ‘Comrade Kim goes Flying’ premiered at Toronto International Film Festival in 2012 and became the first North Korean film to be shown to a South Korean public audience.
-We are the foreign coordinator of the Pyongyang International Film Festival which provides one of the few opportunities to show foreign films to a local audience
+We are the foreign coordinator of the Pyongyang International Film Festival which provides one of the few opportunities to show foreign films to a local audience.